Trump and Musk talk about assassination attempt and deportations during glitchy chat on X

 “There’s some real tough characters out there," Musk said.
 "And if they don’t think the American president is tough, they will do what they want to do.”

-The rare public conversation between Trump and Musk, which was overwhelmingly friendly, revealed little that’s new about Trump’s plans for a second term.
-The former president spent much of the conversation discussing his recent assassination attempt and illegal immigration.
+The rare public conversation between Trump and Musk, which spanned more than two hours and was overwhelmingly friendly, revealed little new about Trump’s plans for a second term.
+The former president spent much of the discussion focused on his recent assassination attempt, illegal immigration and his plans to cut government regulations.

 It did not begin as planned.

-With more than 878,000 users connected to the conversation more than 40 minutes after the scheduled start time, the interview had not yet begun.
+With more than 878,000 users connected to the meeting more than 40 minutes after the scheduled start time, the interview had not yet begun.
 Many users received a message reading, “Details not available."

 Trump supporters were openly frustrated.